Code-Institute-Submissions/DD_DB_MS3/README.md

 The **messages** section, displays under the CTA's, avoiding also visual conflict with the background image.
 On the landing page acts as a welcome message once logged, afterwards we will see about prompt flashed messages, [(see Features)](#Features).

 ### DB Structure
-A crucial part of the project is the database and its structure.
+A crucial part of the project is the database and its structure, [check schema](/packageapp/static/images/screencaptures/dbschema.png).
 The cluster consists of three collections, let's see the structure of them and the way data was processed:

 * **Users:** produced from *Sign Up* form, contains the input name, e-mail, a hashed password and the date of registry.
 The only processing here was setting all the text as lowercase in order to be able to manipulate the display afterwards as we may need and, of course, the encoding of the password [(with Bcrypt)](https://flask-bcrypt.readthedocs.io/en/latest/) for security reasons.
 Check a stored example [here](/packageapp/static/images/screencaptures/dbuser.png).